The effective date of this disclosure is October 2, 2023. You can view a printer friendly (PDF) version of this disclosure to keep for your records.

 If you exceed the transfer limitations set forth above in any statement period, your account will be subject to the removal of the ability to perform preauthorized transactions or reclassification.
 In addition, we may charge your account an excess activity fee based on our current fee disclosure.

-AMENDMENTS AND TERMINATION: We may change any term of this agreement.
+AMENDMENTS AND TERMINATION: We may change this agreement at any time in any manner we decide, subject to applicable law.
+Changes to this agreement may include deletions, additions, and modifications we make at our sole discretion.
 Rules governing changes in interest rates are provided separately in the Truth-in-Savings disclosure or in another document.
 For other changes, we will give you reasonable notice in writing or by any other method permitted by law.
 We may also close this account at any time upon reasonable notice to you and tender of the account balance personally or by mail.
-Items presented for payment after the account is closed may be dishonored.
-When you close your account, you are responsible for leaving enough money in the account to cover any outstanding items to be paid from the account.
+Items or transactions presented for payment after the account is closed may be dishonored.
+When you close your account, you are responsible for leaving enough money in the account to cover any outstanding items or transactions to be paid from the account.
 Reasonable notice depends on the circumstances, and in some cases it might be reasonable for us to give you notice after the change or account closure becomes effective.
 For instance, if we suspect fraudulent activity with respect to your account, we might immediately freeze or close your account and then give you notice.
 You agree to keep us informed of your current address at all times.
 Notice from us to any one of you is notice to all of you.
-If we have notified you of a change in any term of your account and you continue to have your account after the effective date of the change, you have agreed to the new term(s).
+If we have notified you of a change to this agreement and you continue to have your account after the effective date of the change, you have agreed to the change.

 STATEMENTS: Statements are a valuable tool to help prevent fraudulent or mistaken transfers.
 Your statement will show the transactions that occurred in connection with your account during the statement period.
 Your statement will provide sufficient information for you to reasonably identify the items paid (item number, amount, and date of payment).
 You should keep a record of each transaction as it is made so that when we give you the information in the statement, you will have a complete understanding of each transaction listed.